Saving time and sparing developers from bureaucracy: how business process automation changes company life

 It is used to evaluate performance and set the employee's development goals.

-Its goal is to ensure all company employees know how well they are performing and can become even better.
+Its purpose is to make sure all employees know how well they are doing and can become even better.

-Automation killed two birds with one stone: it cut bureaucracy (no need to fill out paperwork rating employees, like in some Soviet-era institution) and introduced regularity.
-With an automated business process, a manager has no chance to avoid talking with an employee, and an employee no chance of being overlooked.
-As a result, every developer, designer, marketer and any other team member knows what they need to study, learn and master, by what date, and what pay raise they will get if they succeed.
+Automation killed two birds with one stone: it reduced bureaucracy (no need to fill out paper forms with employee assessments, as in some Soviet-era institution) and introduced regularity.
+With an automated business process, a manager has no chance to avoid talking to an employee, and an employee cannot be overlooked.
+As a result, every developer, designer, marketer, and any other team member knows what they need to study, learn, and master, by what date, and what salary increase they will receive if they succeed.

-People better understand their strengths and weaknesses and assess themselves objectively.
-By the way, negative feedback is useful too, since problems snowball if you keep silent about them.
+People better understand their strengths and weaknesses and assess themselves more objectively.
+By the way, negative feedback is useful too, because problems snowball if they are kept silent.

 Business processes in daily work